boogie-org/boogie/Source/UnitTests/README.md

 Visual Studio
 -------------

+Visual Studio should automatically download the missing NuGet packages when the solution is built.

-To obtain NUnit right click the Boogie Solution in the Solution Explorer and click ``Enable NuGet Package Restore``.
+If for some reason this does not work right click the Boogie Solution in the Solution Explorer and click ``Enable NuGet Package Restore``.
 You will get a prompt saying

 ```
 NuGet Package Manager